ThomasLebrun/XamarinBehaviorsToolkit/README.md

  ```

 ## Todo
- - Implement behaviors architecture for Xamarin.iOS projects
- - Update Nuget Packages to include the behaviors for Xamarin.iOS
- - Add built-in behaviors for Xamarin.iOS projects
  - Add more built-in behaviors for Xamarin.Android projects
+ - Add more built-in behaviors for Xamarin.iOS projects

 ## More Info
  - Want to contribute?
 We accept any interesting pull requests!